By Arwa Lodhi

 Pai Skincare’s Chamomile and Rosehip calming day cream is free of any irritating chemicals and is rich in Matricin & Azulene: ‘nature’s soothing agents’ apparently.
 This is a favourite with anyone whose skin is baby-sensitive for its calming qualities.

-Keep your tan alive!
+Got a tan that you love?
+Keep it alive!
 If you look great with a tan, it’s logical you’ll want to extend that look as long as you can.
 Of course, going to tanning beds is basically begging for wrinkles, so get your glow on naturally with a pure fake tanning product, instead.

 Eco Tan is one of the best and most established all-natural ways to fake it.
 They have a comprehensive range of products, most of which are based on coconut oil, and all of which give you a bronzed glow without even a hint of Oompah-Loompah orange!